kailash-manasarovar/statement/docs/personal/health.md

 ### Negative

 - My mind feels utterly polluted with porn and unhealthy sexual ideas.
-This is more so if I am feeling aroused which thankfully I don't if I am not in flat in Denia.
+This is more so if I am feeling aroused which thankfully I don't if I am not in flat in Dénia.
 - These thoughts are not my own.
 It's horrible.
 - I don't know when it started but I was overwhelmed with the feeling I was going to have a child with the trumpet teacher.
 It was intense and inexplicable.
 I think they were "throwing the (NLP/hypnosis/online seduction) book at me", at this stage, and I wonder how many women have been trapped into marriage by these manipulation techniques and, therefore, a lifelong connection with someone they were probably unsure of, at best.
 - There was a lot of content that I'm sure was intended to make me feel insecure about how I looked.
 Content about fat women when I was putting on weight.
 Content about acne when I had some.
 Even content about a tiny wart on my nose.
 Lots and lots of content about the urinary problems I was having that I did a lot of online searches about.
 It was relentless.